gangasani-anusha/DataMining_assignments/README.md

 Plot a graph to predict the outilers of dataset

-Remove the data from the dataset based on the outliers analysis and store them in a new dataset
+Remove the data from the dataset based on the outlier analysis and store them in a new dataset

 ### **Step4: Visualisation**